Bimimot/burger/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Space Burger
+A menu for ordering a custom burger

 ## Public URL
-Poject is available by URL: [https://bimimot.github.io/burger/]
+Poject is available by URL: https://bimimot.github.io/burger/

+## Based on
+Languages: TypeScript, JavaScript, HTML, CSS. \
+Tools: React, React Hooks, react-dnd, Redux, CSS modules, WebSocket, Ject, Cypress, ESLint.

+## Project's tasks:
+- responsive design,
+- navigation with the custom scrollbar
+- routing with protected routes,
+- page 404,
+- authorization - (login, register, reset  & restore methods),
+- getting items and sending the order via API,
+- personal account with the order’s history,
+- DnD functionality for making an order,
+- the state saves with Redux,
+- a middleware for WebSocket,
+- Jest tests for the buisness logic,
+- Cypress tests for general actions,
+- ErrorBoundary component for cathcing errs

 ## Available Scripts

-In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode with hot reload. \
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`
 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+### `npm test`
+Launches the test runner in the interactive watch mode.\

+### `npm run cypress:open`
+Launches the cypress test

+### `npm run predeploy`
+Call build script and make bundle for deploying

+### `npm run deploy`
+Deploy project at gh-pages

 ### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
+If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.\
 This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).